programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

           caption = "Total number of tweets: 2435") +
       theme(axis.text.y = element_text(angle = 14, hjust = 1))

-{% include figure.html filename="scalable-reading-of-structured-data-2.png" caption="NEEDS CAPTION" %}
+{% include figure.html filename="scalable-reading-of-structured-data-2.png" caption="Percentage of tweets coming from verified and non verified accounts in the sesamestreet-dataset during the period from 4 December 2021 to 13 December 2021.
+The total amount of tweets are 2435." %}

 In contrast to the earlier visualisations which showed tweets over time you now use the `geom_col`-function in order to create columns.
 When you start working in ggplot the pipe(`%>%`) is replaced by a `+`.